JRPG Tourists and the Whitewashing of a Genre: The Expedition 33 Problem

 Why?
 Because Expedition 33 gentrifies the genre.
 It strips away the colour, the spiky hair, and the cultural quirks.
 It replaces them with a grey, Western "Prestige TV" filter.
 The media loves JRPG mechanics like turn-based combat and melodrama.
 They just hate the Japanese identity attached to them.

 They act as if JRPGs haven't been dealing with mature themes for decades.
 We had Persona 3 tackling suicide and Xenogears dealing with deicide and psychology twenty years ago.
-But because those games had anime aesthetics, the Western media dismissed them as childish.
-Now that a French studio does the same thing with motion-captured Western actors, it is suddenly "Shakespearian."
+But the hypocrisy goes deeper.

 Look at the Like a Dragon (Yakuza) series.
 It has everything these critics claim to want.
 It has mature storytelling, deep characters, and realism.
 But it will never sweeps the awards like this.
 Why?
 Because it’s unapologetically Japanese.
 It has karaoke, weird humour, and heart.
 To the Western media elite, that makes it "niche."
 But when a Western studio copies the homework and makes it look like Game of Thrones, it is considered 'High Art'.